All's Well That Ends Well

 I'm sorry, but that is absolutely laughable.
 And I'd wager even my staunchest critics on this platform would wholeheartedly agree with me on at least that point.

 Coming full circle, let me be as straightforward as possible.
-Some readers accuse of me of resorting to "appeals to authority" to justify my positions, where "authority" means Wall Street strategists and other asset managers.
+Some readers accuse me of resorting to "appeals to authority" to justify my positions, where "authority" means Wall Street strategists and other asset managers.
 It's not so much that I'm "appealing" to anything.
 Rather, it's just that I am telling you what the people who do this for a living are saying and you are free to do with that as you see fit.

 So allow me to say this as plainly as possible: I know of absolutely no one in the financial "professional" community who thinks this is going to go 100% smoothly.